 - Reducing costs: IIoT devices equipped with sensors can monitor machines in real-time.
 Should these deviate from predefined parameters, the devices can alert operators to take the necessary action.
-This ensures the optimal functionality of machines and reducies the need for repairs and possible downtime.
+That ensures the optimal functionality of machines and reduces the need for repairs and possible downtime.

 - Improving inventory management: IIoT provides industries with inventory tracking and monitoring systems.
 These systems can quickly produce reports on item availability and works in progress, and predict pretty accurate output delivery.

-Let us take a closer look at some of the challenges that IIoT users currently face.
+Here are some of the challenges that IIoT users can face.

 Using Outdated and Vulnerable Software